Cellular Tower Strength RF Testing Surveys for RF Radiation Safety (MPE) 5G Cell Phone Signal and Rooftop Antenna Surveys

 214.912.4691

-If your company or property is frustrated by dropped calls, slow data downloads and “Out of Service Area” messages on your smartphone, Android cell phone, iPhone, PDA, etc. ScanTech can help.
+Also, if your company or property is frustrated by dropped calls, slow data downloads and “Out of Service Area” messages on your smartphone, Android cell phone, iPhone, PDA, etc. ScanTech can help.
 We measure the signal strength (both overall spectral amplitude and by individual frequency block) of all major carriers such as Verizon, T-Mobile / Sprint and AT&T on 2G, 3G, 4G, 5G, LTE, PCS and AWS networks.
 We also measure digital TV signals in remote areas of the United States where broadband cable / DSL / optical carriers are not readily available.

 Cell Cellular Signal Strength Strong Weak RF Radiation Testing Houston Dallas Fort Worth Austin San Antonio